PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/AdeptaSororitas.md

 * +5 BS or Ag
 * **You Gain**: Pilot(Personal), Tactics(Assault), Ambidexterous, Two Weapon Wielder(Balistic), Pistol Weapon Training(Flame or Melta)
 * **Pick 6 of the following**: Acrobatics +10, Awareness +10, Contortionist, Demolition, Intimidate, Navigate(Surface), Shadowing, Silent Move, Survival, Pilot(Any), Pilot(Personal) +10,Tracking,  Hatred(Any), Leap Up, Assasin Strike, Two Weapon Wielder(Melee), True Grit
-* Once per combat, as a reaction, you can declare your armour bomus to be doubled for a full turn.
-Warp based attacks (including those made by deamons) will count your armour as trippled.
-If you are not wearing armour, you will gain an armour rating of 4, and 8 against warp based weapons.
+* Once per combat, as a reaction, you can declare you have Unnatural Toughness(3) for a full turn.
+Warp based attacks (including those made by deamons) will count you you as having Unnatural Toughness(4).
 * You may spend a fate point to act in the suprise round of a combat.
 If you do so you yourself do not count as being suprised.
 * Equipment:
   * You can choose 1 from the following list: